The Effects of Heat on Architectural Woodwork

 Just a 1% change in moisture content can result in a 0.5% to 1% change in the size of the wood.
 This moisture content change occurs when relative humidity changes by just 5%.
 Therefore, dimensional problems such as movement, shrinkage, expansion, and warpage are the most common effects of humidity on architectural woodwork.

 These problems can be the result of faulty design and unsuitable or uncontrolled amounts of humidity during storage, installation, or use.
-Indeed, if controls aren’t in place for sustaining a constant, suitable relative humidity in a building, the woodwork could possible fail.
+Indeed, if controls aren’t in place for sustaining a constant, suitable relative humidity in a building, the woodwork could possibly fail.

 How to Avoid the Negative Effects of Heat & Humidity on Architectural Woodwork